Elegia (song)

 "Elegia" is an instrumental composed and performed by the English rock band New Order.
 It was released as the fifth track on their third studio album, Low-Life (1985).
 The track was written and produced by Gillian Gilbert, Peter Hook, Stephen Morris and Bernard Sumner.

 "Elegia" was written as a tribute to Joy Division frontman Ian Curtis.
 The band had originally dissolved as a result of Curtis' suicide, after which the surviving members would later form New Order.

-The song has appeared in several pieces of media, including Pretty in Pink, Stranger Things, The Crown, and Boots.
+The song has appeared in several pieces of media, including Pretty in Pink, Stranger Things, Deadly Class, The Crown, and Boots.

 Background and recording

 "Elegia" was originally written for a film commissioned by i-D magazine.
 The song was inspired by Ennio Morricone's For A Few Dollars More score.
 The film was never made, causing "Elegia" to be cut down for inclusion on Low-Life.

 "Elegia" was recorded at CTS Studios in Wembley during a single 24-hour session, where it went under the working title "Ben and Justin".
 The song uses the E-mu Emulator II for several of its sounds, including its synth choir and strings.